 Special Educational Needs

-At the Churchill School, we have a fully inclusive policy, and aim to ensure that all pupils are supported and happy in their learning.
-At times, we may feel that the best way to support a pupil, is with some carefully planned Intervention.
-Should you ever have concerns about your child's learning or wellbeing, please contact the school so we can investigate further and implement the best option for support.
+At the Churchill School, we have a fully inclusive policy, and aim to ensure that all pupils are supported and happy in their learning and fully included in the school community.

-· Autistic Spectrum Condition (and related conditions)
+• Autistic Spectrum Condition (and related conditions)

-· Special school placements
+• Special school placements

-· Transitions
+• Transitions

-· Statutory Assessment
+• Statutory Assessment (EHCP)

 The Churchill School Offer

-All pupils will access: High quality teaching and enrichment activities within the school day, as well as access to clubs, trips and residential visits.
+• High quality teaching and enrichment activities within the school day, as well as access to clubs, trips and residential visits.

-- Small group work
+• Small group work for additional curriculum needs

-- Specialist external advice (STLS, SALT, EP, EH)
+• Specialist external advice (STLS, SALT, EH)

-- Physiotherapy
+• Physiotherapy

-- Occupational therapy
+• Occupational therapy

-- Specialist movement lessons
+• Specialist movement lessons

-- Special trips and visits
+• Targeted trips and visits

 Further Information